Maison

 Q5: What size work zone signs should a rental fleet stock?

-Stock 48″×48″ as the primary size for warning signs on arterials and highways — roads posted 35 mph et plus.
-Stock 36″×36″ as the secondary size for low-speed local street applications.
+Actions 48″×48″ as the primary size for warning signs on arterials and highways — roads posted 35 mph et plus.
+Action 36″×36″ as the secondary size for low-speed local street applications.
 Partie MUTCD 6, Table 6F-1 specifies these thresholds.
 En cas de doute, the larger size is always compliant and provides better driver recognition distance.

 Q6: How do I update pre-packaged kits from the 2009 Edition to the 11th Edition?